ICCCIVY/2420-Assignment-1/README.md

 ### Why use Cloud-init?
 - Cloud-init allows us to set up a server with initial configurations quickly.
 For instance, after creating and connecting to servers, we often need to run a few commands to update and install packages.
 While this will not take long time for one server, configuring 10 or 100 servers can be time-consuming.
-- The easiest way to apply server configurations with cloud-init is through a config file, which is simply a YAML file.
+- The easiest way to apply server configurations with cloud-init is through a configuration file written in YAML format.
 YAML is a human-friendly data serialization language for all programming languages.This allows for automated and consistent setup across multiple servers, saving time and reducing manual effort.

 1. Before creating a cloud-init file, install a text editor like Vim or Nano.